 Prevent Users from Changing Timecards

 Prevent time theft and keep employees from changing time clock settings by always turning off Administration Mode when employees are punching time on the same computer.
+You can switch between user and admin mode by selecting Turn Administration On/Off from the File menu at any time.

 When passwords are enabled and permissions are set properly, employees can never change their clock-in time or modify their timecards.